Ed Sheeran tour triumphs in Stade de France after two successful nights

 TIXNGO, the ticket app that combats ticket fraud

 How does TIXNGO prevent fraud?
 Firstly, it leverages the encryption and security of blockchain technology.
 This creates a unique, encrypted and fully traceable ticket for every smartphone that is verified and so removes the risk of counterfeit tickets.

-The mobile ticket also generates a dynamic QR code that changes frequently so it cannot be screenshot or sold to another party since the QR code must match up at the time of admission.
+The mobile ticket delivers a QR code with a dynamic element so it cannot be screenshot or sold to another party since the QR code is displayed at the right moment.

 AI machine learning is also used to analyse ticketing data, tracing all ticket transfers in real-time and detecting any suspicious behaviour by ticket holders that may be fraud.
 A ticket injected into the system can be cancelled at any time by the event organisers if required.

 Another safeguard put in place for the Stade de France leg of Ed Sheeran’s tour was a limit of six tickets per purchase and that each phone could only be used for one ticket on the day of the show.
 The only exception to this was tickets for minors which could be attached to a buyer's phone.
 The six ticket limit is a strong defence against the bots used by some illegal resale sites to buy hundreds of tickets, as purchases are blocked after six.

 Finally, the reselling of Ed Sheeran tickets was only possible through Stade de France’s customer service, preventing people from selling tickets at an inflated price.

 The TIXNGO solution was integrated with Stade de France’s wider digital ecosystem, including S-360, SECUTIX’s ticketing engagement platform.
 Due to the openness of the S-360 platform and its ability to work with any sales channel required by the producer, it was able to aggregate all tickets sold through the tour’s key retail partners and deliver them to ticket holders’ phones using the Stade de France app.